jiayuasu/CSE512-Project-Phase2-Template/README.md

 ## Requirement

-In Project Phase 2, you need to write two User Defined Functions (ST\_Contains, ST\_Within) in SparkSQL and use them to do four spatial queries:
+In Project Phase 2, you need to write two User Defined Functions ST\_Contains and ST\_Within in SparkSQL and use them to do four spatial queries:

 * Range query: Use ST_Contains.
-Given a Rectangle Query, find all points within that Rectangle.
+Given a query rectangle R and a set of points P, find all the points within R.
 * Range join query: Use ST_Contains.
 Given a set of Rectangles R and a set of Points S, find all (Point, Rectangle) pairs such that the point is within the rectangle (ST\_Contains).
 * Distance query: Use ST_Within.
-Given a point location P and distance D in miles or km, find all points that lie within a distance D from P
+Given a point location P and distance D in km, find all points that lie within a distance D from P
 * Distance join query: Use ST_Within.
-Given a set of Points S1 and a set of Points S2 and a distance D in miles or km, find all (Points, Point) pairs such that s1 is within a distance D from s2 (i.e., s1 belongs to S1 and s2 belongs to S2).
+Given a set of Points S1 and a set of Points S2 and a distance D in km, find all (s1, s2) pairs such that s1 is within a distance D from s2 (i.e., s1 belongs to S1 and s2 belongs to S2).

 A Scala SparkSQL code template is given.
 You must start from the template.
 The main code is in "SparkSQLExample.scala"